 Linn is the President & CEO of MCL Ventures, LLC, an oil, gas and real estate investment company.
-Linn founded LINN Energy, a NASDAQ-listed independent oil and natural gas company, in 2003 and currently serves on the Board of Directors of LINN.
+Linn founded LINN Energy, a NASDAQ-listed independent oil and natural gas company, in 2003 and currently serves on the Board of Directors of LINN Energy.
 He served as LINN’s Executive Chairman from January 2010 to December 2011, Chairman and Chief Executive Officer from June 2006 to January 2010, and President and Chief Executive Officer from March 2003 to June 2006.
-He serves on the National Petroleum Council and on the Board of the Independent Petroleum Association of America.
-Linn is a Texas Representative for the Legal and Regulatory Affairs Committee of the Interstate Oil and Gas Compact Commission.
-He was previously chairman and currently serves on the Natural Gas Council.
-He acts as an adviser to the Board of Directors of Quantum Energy Partners, LLC, serves on the Board of Directors of Black Stone Minerals Company, LP and Western Refining Logistics GP, LLC and serves as a Non-Executive Director and Chairman of the SHESEC Committee for Centrica plc, chairman and director of the Natural Gas Council, chairman of the Education Committee of the Independent Petroleum Association of America and director of the Natural Gas Supply Association.
+He serves as a member of the National Petroleum Council and acts as a senior adviser to the Board of Directors of Quantum Energy Partners LLC.
+Linn previously served on the Board of Directors of C&J Energy Services Ltd. from March 2015 to June 2015 and as Non-Executive Director and Chairman of the SHESEC Committee for Centrica plc, chairman and director of the Natural Gas Council, chairman of the Education Committee of the Independent Petroleum Association of America and director of the Natural Gas Supply Association.
 Linn holds a B.A. in Political Science from Villanova University and a J.D. from the University of Baltimore School of Law.

 Linn’s broad understanding of the energy landscape and insight into the needs of our customers, together with his extensive industry knowledge and relationships, provide valuable resources to the Board.